 Sciatica refers to pain that starts in the lower back and radiates through buttocks and down the legs.
 It occurs when the nerve root in the lumbar spine is compressed.
 Typically, sciatica affects only one side of the body at a time.

-Although each person’s experience is different, sciatica usually affects the legs, feet, back, or butt.
+Although each person’s experience is different, sciatica usually affects the legs, feet, back, and butt.
 Symptoms may occur constantly or intermittently.

 Depending on the location of sciatic nerve pain, the following are common symptoms of sciatica: